LucasJadilo/libSNAP/README.md

 - `make doc`: Builds the whole HTML documentation of the library (requires **Doxygen** and **Graphviz** installed);
 - `make open-doc`: Opens the HTML documentation on the browser;
-- `make clean-doc`: Delete the HTML documentation.
+- `make clean-doc`: Deletes the HTML documentation.